Sailing to Miyajima Itsukushima: A Practical Cruising Guide

 From the north, yachts arriving from Hiroshima follow wide, deep channels with minimal swell.
 From the east, yachts approaching from Kure or Etajima transit narrow but sheltered passages.
 From the west, yachts coming from Matsuyama or the Iyo‑Nada region enter through broader approaches before turning into the bay.

-Sailing to Miyajima Itsukushima -Berthing and Anchorage
+Sailing to Miyajima Itsukushima - Primary Harbours

 Anchorage Areas